What’s New in 2026

 Employees must notify their employers in writing within 30 days of any workplace illness or injury, providing details such as the date, time, and nature of the injury.

 Employers must then report the illness or injury to their insurer within 5 days of the injury or receiving the employee’s notice, whichever is later.
-The insurer has 30 days to file a Report of First Injury to the Division of Workers’ Compensation.
+The insurer has 30 days to file a First Report of Injury to the Division of Workers’ Compensation.

 Employees who disagree with an insurer’s decision can seek informal or formal mediation with the Division.
 Alternatively, they can request a conference before an administrative law judge to attempt to settle the case.